 How diverse are private schools in Rhode Island?

-Rhode Island private schools are approximately 26% minority students (view national minority students).
+Approximately 28% of students in Rhode Island private schools are minority students (compared to the national percentage).

 What percentage of students in Rhode Island go to private school?

-14% of all K-12 students in Rhode Island are educated in private schools (compared to national average of 10%).
+14% of all K-12 students in Rhode Island attend private schools (compared to the national average of 10%).

 What percentage of private schools are religiously affiliated in Rhode Island?